Coherent-Partners/spark-ts-sdk/README.md

   - `service` - the service name
   - `version` - the semantic version a.k.a revision number (e.g., 0.4.2)

-A `folder` contains one or more `service`s, and a `service` can have multiple `version`s.
-Technically speaking, when you're operating with a service, you're actually interacting with a specific version of that service (the latest version by default - unless specified otherwise).
+In Spark, a `folder` acts as a container that holds one or more `service`s.
+Think of folders as a way to organize and group related services together.
+Each `service` represents an Excel model that has been converted into a Spark service.
+Services can exist in multiple `version`s, representing different iterations or updates of that service over time.

+When interacting with a Spark service, you are always working with a specific version - the latest version by default.
+You can explicitly specify an older version if you need to work with a previous iteration of the service.

-Hence, there are various ways to indicate a Spark service URI:
+Hence, there are various ways to indicate a Spark service URI in the SDK:

-- `{folder}/{service}[?{version}]` - _version_ is optional.
+- `{folder}/{service}[{version}]` - _version_ is optional.
 - `service/{serviceId}`
 - `version/{versionId}`

-> **IMPORTANT:** Avoid using URL-encoded characters in the service URI.
+> It is **important** to avoid using URL-encoded characters in the service URI as
+> the SDK will take care of URL encoding for you.

 Here's an example of how to execute a Spark service: